-Given the present moment in this era of confusion in American history, one wonders whether the events of 2020 count as revolutionary.
+Given the present moment in this era of confusion in American history, one wonders whether the events of the last year count as revolutionary.
 Robert Nisbet’s ten conditions of real revolution may provide an answer.

 One of the twentieth century’s most astute observers of society, sociologist, historian, and man of letters, Professor Robert Nisbet (1913-1996), offered ten conditions of revolution.
 By this, he meant not what we want to label revolution (which is cheap and easy to do), but what really constitutes revolution.
 He wrote these after years of observing, experiencing, and digesting the student rebellions of 1964-1970, which he pronounced not a revolution but a middle-class temper tantrum.
 The students who revolted, he understood, were too soft to be true revolutionaries.
 Black Americans had legitimate grievances in the 1960s, and they might very well be on the verge of legitimate revolution, but not the white middle-class kids who played revolutionary in the 1960s.
 Whatever damage they might have caused society in the short and long runs, they did so as spoiled children, not as revolutionaries.